 Shiva is called Tripurantaka as he is the destroyer of triple fortresses or ender of Tripura.
 It is considered that after ending Tripura he smeared his forehead with three strokes of Ashes.

-Shiva as a Lingam
+God Shiva as a Lingam

 The Lord Shiva worshipped in the form of Lingam at Jambukesvara temple of Thiruvanaikaval.
 The meaning of linga is a sign or a symbol which denotes the great God of the universe.
-According to Hinduism, Lord Shiva is the God to creates, sustain and withdraw the whole universe.
+According to the Hinduism, Lord Shiva is the God to creates, sustain and withdraw the whole universe.

 Avatars of Lord Shiva

-Virabhadra avatar of Shiva destroyed the Daksha’s yajna and cut his head as per Shiva’s order.
+Virabhadra avatar of God Shiva destroyed the Daksha’s yajna and cut his head as per Shiva’s order.
 Bhairava avatar also known as Bhairo or Bhairon or Bhairadya or Bheruji depicted as the Kala Bhairava was created by Shiva for the protection of Sati Pind.
 Durvasa avatar is supposed to be an incarnation of Shiva and famous for his short temper.
 Khandoba which is a form of Shiva in Maharashtra and Karnataka.
 Hanuman avatar is known as the eleventh Rudraavtaar of Lord Shiva in the era of Lord Rama.

 The five mantras of Lord Shiva

-The number five is known as a sacred number for Lord Shiva.
+The number five is known as a sacred number for God Shiva.
 Namah sivaya is one of the most important mantras.
-It is considered that the body of Shiva is made up of five mantras (represents as the five faces of Shiva), called pancabrahmans.
+It is considered that the body of Lord Shiva is made up of five mantras (represents as the five faces of Shiva), called pancabrahmans.
 Each mantras have distinct names such as: